Rosaleen Mills: Early life and education

-Rosaleen Mills was born in Ballinasloe, County Galway on 16 July 1905.
-She was the fourth of the five children of John and Rosetta Mills (née Dobbin).
+Rosaleen Mills was born in Ballinasloe, County Galway, on 16 July 1905.
+She was the fourth of the five children of John Mills and Rosetta Dobbin.
 Her father was Resident Medical Superintendent of the Connaught District Lunatic Asylum.
-She was educated at Mount Pleasant school, Ballinasloe and the Roedean School in Brighton, England.
-She studied Spanish and French at Trinity College Dublin (TCD), attaining an MA in modern languages.
+She was educated at Mount Pleasant School, Ballinasloe, and the Roedean School in Brighton, England.
+She studied Spanish and French at Trinity College Dublin (TCD), attaining an MA in Modern Languages.
 While attending TCD she was an active member of the all-female Elizabethan Society, the only society women could join as members at the time.

-After graduation, she lived in Germany for a year, and travelled to France and Spain.
-Later, she was the first woman to address the College Historical Society in 1969 in which she proposed the motion "That This House Reveres the Memory of Miss Pankhurst" at a debate chaired by Sheelagh Murnaghan.
+After graduation, she lived in Germany for a year and travelled to France and Spain.
+In 1936 she became the first woman to address the College Historical Society.
+There she proposed the motion "That This House Reveres the Memory of Miss Pankhurst" at a debate chaired by Sheelagh Murnaghan.
 The society subsequently named an annual competition in her honour, the "Rosaleen Mills Maidens Final".

 Career

-From 1930 to 1936 Mills taught at Mount Temple school in Clontarf, Dublin.
-From 1936 to 1937 she nursed her mother full-time, after which she took a position at the commercial office of the Canadian Embassy from 1938 to 1945.
-She then went on to teach at the private Knockrabo school in Goatstown, Dublin until its closure in the late 1950s.
-She helped to establish a new co-educational and non-denominational school Sutton Park in Sutton, Dublin, in 1957, serving as the vice-principle until she retired in 1970.
+From 1930 to 1936, Mills taught at what became Mount Temple Comprehensive School in Clontarf, Dublin.
+From 1936 to 1937 she nursed her mother full-time, after which she took a position at the commercial office of the Canadian Embassy to Ireland from 1938 to 1945.
+She then went on to teach at the private Knockrabo School in Goatstown, Dublin until its closure in the late 1950s.
+In 1957 she helped to establish a new co-educational and non-denominational school, Sutton Park, in Sutton, Dublin.
+She served as the vice-principal until she retired in 1970.